Aadi Annamalaiyar Temple, Tiruvannamalai – Myth, History and the Sacred Flame of Arunachala

 Inner Gopuram of Aadi Arunachalam Temple

-Sacred Sites Within the Temple
+Sacred Features Within the Temple

 Connection with Ramana Maharshi